Molecular breast imaging

-When you arrive for your molecular breast imaging test, you'll be asked to undress above the waist.
-You'll receive a gown to cover yourself until the test begins.
-You may also receive a blanket to keep your chest warm, as being warm and relaxed can improve the uptake of the tracer to your breast tissue.
+When you arrive for your molecular breast imaging test, you undress above the waist.
+You receive a gown to wear until the test begins.
+You may also receive a blanket to keep your chest warm.
+Being warm and relaxed can improve the uptake of the tracer.

-To begin your molecular breast imaging test, you'll receive an injection of the radioactive tracer into a vein in your arm.
-The tracer contains a substance that's quickly absorbed by fast-growing cells, such as cancer cells.
-The tracer emits gamma rays that are detected by two small gamma cameras that are part of the molecular breast imaging system.
+Next, you receive an injection of the radioactive tracer into a vein in your arm.
+The tracer is taken up by cells that are growing quickly, such as cancer cells.
+The tracer emits gamma rays.
+The rays are detected by two small gamma cameras that are part of the molecular breast imaging system.

-You'll be seated in a chair facing the molecular breast imaging system, which looks similar to a mammogram machine.
-You'll be asked to open or remove your gown and place one breast on the flat surface of a gamma camera in front of you.
-You may need to lean forward a little and pillows may be placed behind your back to make this more comfortable.
+You sit in a chair facing the molecular breast imaging system.
+It looks kind of like a mammogram machine.
+One breast is placed on the flat surface of a gamma camera in front of you.

-The flat surface of a second gamma camera will be lowered on top of your breast.
-The compression is light — just enough to hold your breast in place during the test — and shouldn't be painful or uncomfortable.
+The flat surface of a second gamma camera is lowered on top of the breast.
+The pressure is light and just enough to hold the breast in place.
+It shouldn't be painful.

-You will sit still for 10 minutes as the gamma cameras record the activity of the tracer.
-Your breast will be repositioned for a second image and you'll be asked to sit still again for 10 minutes as the image is created.
+Your breast is positioned for a second image.
+You sit still again for 10 minutes as the image is created.

 After the test

-Afterward, you may dress and resume normal activity.
+After the test, you may dress and return to your usual activity.

-A doctor who specializes in imaging techniques (radiologist) reviews the images from your molecular breast imaging test.
-A member of your health care team will contact you to discuss the results.
+A doctor who specializes in imaging tests looks at the images from your molecular breast imaging test.
+This doctor is called a radiologist.
+The radiologist shares the findings with your health care provider.
+Ask your provider when you can expect to know the results.